 It is spread via the faecal-oral route.
 Hydatid eggs pass out in the faeces of infected dogs, dingos and foxes, often contaminating pasture.
-If the eggs are eaten by a suitable host, such as grazing sheep, cattle, goats or pigs, these eggs may develop into hydatid cysts in the internal organs (‘offal’) of the host, especially the liver, heart and lungs.
+If the eggs in the contaminated pasture are eaten by a suitable host, such as grazing sheep, cattle, goats or pigs, these eggs may develop into cysts in their internal organs (‘offal’), especially the liver, heart and lungs.
+If the eggs in the contaminated pasture are eaten by a suitable host, such as grazing sheep, cattle, goats or pigs, these eggs may develop into cysts in their internal organs (‘offal’), especially the liver, heart and lungs (see images below).
 On the Australian mainland, these cysts also occur in several wild animals including kangaroos and wallabies.

 Hydatid cysts contain large numbers of what are basically new tapeworm heads.
-The life cycle is completed when a dog, dingo or fox eats infected offal and consequently becomes infected.
-See a visual representation of the hydatid life cycle below.
+The life cycle of the tapeworm is completed when a dog, dingo or fox eats raw, untreated, infected offal and consequently becomes infected themselves.

 What are the signs an animal may be infected with hydatids?

 Animals typically do not show signs of infection.
 On the Australian mainland, infected wallabies may show signs such as breathing issues, poor body condition, slow movement and similar behaviours which ultimately make them more susceptible to predation.